Thunderbolt: Magun: Plot

 Yinka, a Yoruba man falls in love with and marries Ngozi, an Igbo lady during their National Youth Service Corps (NYSC) program.
 Their marriage hits the rocks when false rumours of infidelity by Ngozi are made known to Yinka by his friends as Ngozi and Yinka spend long periods apart.
 His ego bruised and his insecurity heightened, Yinka engages the services of a babalawo who inflicts Ngozi with "Magun", a chastity control mechanism.
 Ngozi realises this and has a few days to live due to the effect of the magun.
 She enlists the help of her friend Janet and Mama Tutu who encourage her to accept Dr. Dimeji Taiwo's proposition.
-He is aware of the magus placed on Ngozi but mates with her for research purposes.
+He is aware of the magun placed on Ngozi but mates with her for research purposes.
 In the process, he starts coughing up blood and is choking but is saved by the babalawo and Ngozi's curse is lifted.